norm/simplenote-local/README.md

     simplenote --history --full key lime pie

+To show the metadata and content of an older version of a single note:

+    simplenote --show-version "key lime pie" 22

-To restore an older version of a single note:
+To restore the content and tags of an older version of a single note:

-    simplenote --restore-note "key lime pie" 22
+    simplenote --restore-version "key lime pie" 22

 **Note:** In this instance, the name of the note needs to be quoted to make it the first argument to the command, as the second argument is the version.